 File Management: How to Manage Your Server-Side Caching

 File caching can make your site load very fast.
 Browsers do this by storing your site's elements (pictures, buttons, links, etc.) that did not change since it was last accessed.
-Loading locally cached resources are faster to fetch than retrieving files from a faraway server.
+Loading locally cached resources are faster to fetch than retrieving files from a remote server.

 There are two factors that you need to consider when caching file types: